 You may have seen the big offset printing machines with huge steel rollers on TV.

-Glueing the printed board game design onto the board is a tough job.
+Gluing the printed board game design onto the board is a tough job.
 The printed sheet must be aligned perfectly because misalignment is very obvious when the board is square with symmetrical borders and it’s the thing you’ll be starting at during most of the game!

-To protect the ink from being rubbed off the print, from wear and tear, oil from your fingers and game pieces, a thin clear protective finish is applied to it.
+To protect the ink from being rubbed off the print, from wear and tear, oil from your fingers, and game pieces, a thin clear protective finish is applied to it.
 It can be applied during printing, or after the paper has been mounted onto the board game board.

 There are a few different types of coating that can be applied.

 A (usually) water-based coat of varnish is applied to seal the ink and paper.
 Coatings can give a matt or glossy effect to the paper.
 Matt coatings make the colors look less bright, glossy gives the colors a higher contrast with a darker black and brighter colors.

 A coating may also be textured and sprayed onto the board.

 It is a sticky liquid that only dries and sets when exposed to UV light.
 It is thicker than a standard coating so is harder wearing.

 Boards can be covered with a thin sheet of plastic.
 Laminated boards are more resistant than coated boards, they can also be textured.

 Laminated plastic can give a foil effect too so that you can still see the print, but the colors give a rainbow effect.